Lennart1978/shuffle/README.md

 shuffle file.ascii -s 10 -c "50;255;50"

-prints file.ascii in bright green.
+prints file.ascii in bright green with random shuffle effect.

-shuffle file.ascii -s 50 -c orange
+shuffle file.ascii -s 50 -c orange -e wipe

-prints it with the standard color (orange).
+prints it with the standard color (orange) with "wipe" effect.

 ## Build with Meson or Make